 Staff who cycle their own bicycle in the course of their work can claim a cycle mileage rate of 20p per mile.

-Keep up to date with cycling events and initiatives which will benefit you as a cyclist and join the University Bike User Group (TUB-BUG) information mailing list.
-You will be kept informed of issues that may affect you as a cyclist such as road works.
+Keep up to date with cycling events and initiatives by joining the University Bike User Group (TUB-BUG) mailing list.
 You will be able to inform the University’s cycle strategies and policies.

 You can also join the group's discussion mailing list which will enable you to share your passion for cycling with other cyclists, highlight external cycling races /events and debate the wide range of matters important to the cyclist community.

 Membership to both lists is open to all students and staff.
-You will receive on average one email a month and can unsubscribe at any time.
+You will receive on average around two to three emails a month and can unsubscribe at any time.